walidamro-msft/aoai-sora-2-model-startup-samples/python/README.md

 1. **Get Azure OpenAI Access**:
    - You need an Azure subscription with access to Azure OpenAI Service
    - You need access to the Sora-2 model specifically
-   - Get your API key and resource name from the Azure Portal
+   - Get your API key and resource name from the Azure Portal or AI Foundry

 2. **Create Your Configuration File**:
    - In the `python` folder, you'll find a file named `.env.sample`